dhth/knowledge/tools/mac/mac-tools.md

 - [Shortcat: Universal command palette for your Mac][3]
 - [dbalatero/VimMode.spoon: Adds vim keybindings to all OS X inputs][4]
 - [dexterleng/vimac: Productive macOS keyboard-driven navigation][5]
+- [awesome-macos-command-line - Use your macOS terminal shell to do awesome things][6]

 <!-- Links -->
 [1]: https://github.com/koekeishiya/yabai